JohannesKnopp/asch/docs/dapp_docs/1_hello_en.md

 What developers need to do is to create new contact to run your business logic.
 That's all.
 It is no need to understand any other codes.

-## 6 Set DApp's genesis password
+# 6 Set DApp's genesis password

-It is necessary to set the primary password that we used before in genesis block, as well as corresponding DApp ID, in ```dapp``` field of ```config.json```.
+It is necessary to set the primary password that we used before in genesis block, as well as corresponding DApp ID, in `dapp` field of `config.json`.

-In the future when DApp is published in real network, it still needs a machine used to configure the primary password.
+In the future when DApp is published in real network, it still needs a machine configuring the primary password.
 NOTE: only one machine is required.

 ```
 "params": {